Special Issues

 Phyton-International Journal of Experimental Botany, Vol.91, No.9, pp. 2069-2086, 2022, DOI:10.32604/phyton.2022.018807

-(This article belongs to this Special Issue: Plant Ecophysiology: Recent Trends and Advancements)
+(This article belongs to the Special Issue: Plant Ecophysiology: Recent Trends and Advancements)

 Abstract Identifying the ecological environment suitable for the growth of Thuja sutchuenensis and predicting other potential distribution areas are essential to protect this endangered species.
 After selecting 24 environmental factors that could affect the distribution of T. sutchuenensis, including climate, topography, soil and Normalized Difference Vegetation Index (NDVI), we adopted the Random Forest-MaxEnt integrated model to analyze our data.
 Based on the Random Forest study, the contribution of the mean temperature of the warmest quarter, mean temperature of the coldest quarter, annual mean temperature and mean temperature of the driest quarter was large.
-Based on MaxEnt model prediction outputs, the potential… More >
+Based on MaxEnt model prediction… More >

 • Open Access